 The Student Council is the student advising body of Delaware Valley High School.
-It consists of representatives from each class chosen by the student body itself and of the officers of each class.
+It consists of representatives from each class.
+Student Council officers and Class Officers are chosen by the student body.
 Officers of the organization are to establish closer relationships among the faculty, administration, and student body, encourage a democratic spirit in all school activities, and create a desire to maintain high scholastic standards.